 Montreal's Best Brunch: Auberge du Dragon Rouge

 But does Auberge du Dragon Rouge serve the best brunch food in Montreal?
-I'd be stretching it and/or accepting a bribe if I said yes.
+Not really.
 It's a solid brunch though, standard eggs and bacon fare slightly pricey for what it is.
 But the ambiance is so completely in character that when you factor in all that theatre, you get your money's worth.

 When: brunch on weekends only 9 a.m. to 2 p.m.